upspin/upspin/doc/overview.md

 The access control mechanism determines who can read, write, delete, or even discover the existence of Upspin files.

-A separate document (Access control, TODO,link) describes it in detail, but the basic idea is simple.
+A separate document [Access Control](/doc/access_control.md) describes it in detail, but the basic idea is simple.

 By default, nothing is shared.
 When a user is added to Upspin, all data created by that user is invisible to